lauraxinli84/gpt_4o_system_card_gen_ai_f25_paper_presentation/README.md

 It's not just about speed (though 320ms vs 3000ms is huge).
 It's about what becomes possible:
 - The model can understand tone and emotion because it never loses that information
 - You can interrupt mid-sentence and it handles it naturally
-- Context flows across modalities—it can reference what it sees while discussing what it hears
+- Context flows across modalities, it can reference what it sees while discussing what it hears

-**Competitive Landscape:**

-Every major lab is now racing to build their own omni model.
-The architecture has been validated.

 #### Competitive Landscape at Publication Time (August 2024)

 **Note:** This comparison reflects the AI landscape at the time of the GPT-4o system card publication (August 2024).
-The multimodal AI field evolves rapidly, and capabilities may have changed significantly since then.

 | Model | Released | Key Feature | Limitation vs GPT-4o (per paper) |
 |-------|----------|-------------|----------------------------------|